Are you thinking of self-publishing? Read this post to find out why Charles Dickens was the original self-published success story.

 He was also enormously wealthy.
 His second American tour in 1867 brought profits of £20,000, which would equate to £1.4m today.
 His advance of £6,000 for Our Mutual Friend in 1864, would be close to £420,000 today.
 (Source)

 Charles Dickens lived his life in the glare of publicity more so than any other author in history.
 When he died it can be argued that he was the most famous man in the world.
-If he had lived today, he would have a Twitter account, A Facebook page and a Blog.
+If he had lived today, he would have a Twitter account, a Facebook page, an Instagram account, and a Blog.
 He would be a social media superstar.

 Source for Infographic